heisenbergv1/heisenbergv1/README.md

 ### 💡 About the Name

 The pseudonym **“heisenbergv1”** is a nod to **Werner Heisenberg**, the physicist behind the *Uncertainty Principle* — the idea that observation itself affects reality.
-I’ve always admired how that principle mirrors software engineering: observing, debugging, and improving a system inevitably changes it.

 The “**v1**” reminds me that every project — like every theory — begins with a **version one**, and improvement is an ongoing process of iteration and refinement.

 Although my background is in **pragmatic software engineering**, I’m deeply drawn to **Physics and Mathematics** — not just as sciences, but as philosophies of precision, symmetry, and truth-seeking.
 I try to bring that same rigor and curiosity into code design, architecture, and system thinking.

 > “In both physics and programming, clarity is not simplicity — it’s understanding the complexity so deeply that it looks simple.”